Joan and Ron: a love story

 “Again, they organized life in such a way as to get the most out of it,” Marjorie Rosen said.
 “Imagine being able to swim every morning, hurry up and put on some clothes and make the train into Manhattan.
 It’s like a scene from a movie of some sort.”

-Ron became People magazine’s “D & D” reporter, specializing in going to the places of the world rife with war or suffering the aftermath of a natural disaster.
+Ron became People magazine’s “D & D” reporter, or death and destruction, specializing in going to the places of the world rife with war or suffering the aftermath of a natural disaster.
 His own experience with loss informed his work.

 “I used it in a positive way,” Ron said.
 “I would uncork people just by saying, ‘I know how you feel.
 I lost a son, too.’
 Whatever it was — a hurricane, flood, shipwreck, plane crash — whatever disaster they’d send me on, I’d often get to victims, and it was all about loss and grief.
 And I’d been there.
 I could really focus, and empathize.
 That helped me become a better journalist.
 That wasn’t my plan.
 Joan, she pushed me.
 She showed me the way.”